Anthony Joseph Zerilli: Claims as to the location of the remains of Jimmy Hoffa

 Labor leader Jimmy Hoffa disappeared in July 1975 and was believed to have been killed.
 His body was never found.
 There was speculation that it was a mob hit.
 On January 13, 2013, NBC New York's Marc Santia reported that Zerilli claimed to know the location of Hoffa's remains.
 Santia had formerly reported for NBC in Detroit and said that he was approached by Zerilli for an interview.
 In the broadcast, Zerilli said that Hoffa was buried in a "shallow grave" in a field in Oakland County, 20 miles north of the now-closed Bloomfield Township restaurant Machus Red Fox, where Hoffa was last seen alive.

 The Detroit Free Press reported that this alleged burial site was near the intersection of Buell and Adams roads, on a property reportedly previously owned by reputed Detroit crime boss Jack Tocco.
 Zerilli said in the Santia NBC report that "they" intended to move the body to a permanent grave in the upstate Rogers City area, but that Hoffa's remains were never reinterred.

 At the time of Hoffa's disappearance, Zerilli had been in prison after being convicted on charges related to Las Vegas casino skimming.
 In his interview with Santia, he denied any involvement in the Hoffa affair, claiming to be his "friend", and saying that he thought of Hoffa as a "gentleman."
 While suggesting that he was privy to unspecified knowledge of Detroit Partnership activities, Zerilli added, "I would've...if I wasn't away (in prison) I don't think it (the Hoffa disappearance) would've even happened."

 On June 17, 2013, Detroit media outlets reported that the FBI was in the process of excavating a large tract of the Buell Road parcel in Oakland County.
 No remains were found.

 Going public

-In his interview with Santai, Zerilli said he was "dead broke."
+In his interview with Santia, Zerilli said he was "dead broke."
 He reportedly hired a publicist, launched a website, and discussed plans for an exposé, all unprecedented for such a crime figure.